indiesoftby/defold-sharp-sprite/README.md

 ## Tips

 - RGSS doesn't use mipmapped textures.
 You can turn off the mipmapping in your texture profile and save 30% of disk space.
-- If your sprites use both Defold standard and Sharp Sprite materials, then it's good idea to split them by tags to avoid breaking of draw batching:
+- If your sprites use both Defold standard and Sharp Sprite materials, then it's a good idea to split them by tags to avoid breaking of draw batching:
    1. Copy Sharp Sprite material to your project and [apply tag `tile_rgss` into it.](tile_rgss_1.png)
    2. [Modify your render script to draw the tagged sprites.](tile_rgss_2.png)